Zaeb0s/epoll-socket-server/README.md

 * QUEUE_SIZE - The maximum number of clients awaiting to be accepted by the server socket
 * SERVER_EPOLL_BLOCK_TIME - Each epoll() in the server thread call will block at max this time in seconds
 * CLIENT_EPOLL_BLOCK_TIME - Each epoll() in the client thread call will block at max this time in seconds
-* QUEUE_RECV_MESSAGES - Tells whether or not to save the messages received from clients in the s.clients[fileno].recv_queue queue.Queue object
+* queue_recv_messages - Tells whether or not to save the messages received from clients in the s.clients[fileno].recv_queue queue.Queue object
 * client_class - This lets a user setup a subclass of the connection.Connection (replace this with the connection.Connection subclass)
 * auto_register - When the server detects new incoming data it unregisters the client in question from the epoll object while reading the socket.
 True - Automatically register when server is done receiving from client False - When the user is ready to receive new messages from client the user must again register the client to the client_epoll object using self.register(fileno)
 * run_on_in_subthread - Specifies whether or not to run the "on" functions in subthreads using threading.Thread